The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: Introduction

-However, when analyzing the optimization behavior and regularization effects of SGD, most of existing works only assume the noise covariance of SGD is constant or upper bounded by some constant, and what role the noise structure of stochastic gradient plays in optimization and generalization was rarely discussed in literature.
+When analyzing SGD, most of existing works assume the noise covariance of SGD is constant or upper bounded by some constant, and what role the noise structure of stochastic gradient plays in optimization and generalization was rarely studied in literature.
+On the other hand, experiments (Figure~\ref{fig:generalization_svhn_cifar}) show that the isotropic approximation of SGD like gradient Langevin dynamic (GLD) cannot fully explain the mystery of the good generalization performance of SGD, even they are tuned to have the same noise magnitude.
+Thus the analysis over the structure of SGD noise is on demand for fully understanding SGD.

-In this work, we theoretically study a general form of gradient-based optimization dynamics with unbiased noise, which unifies SGD and standard Langevin dynamics.
-By investigating this general dynamics, we analyze how the noise structure of SGD influences the escaping behavior from minima and its regularization effects.
-Several novel theoretical results and empirical justifications are made. \begin{enumerate} \item We derive a key indicator to characterize the efficiency of escaping from minima through measuring the alignment of noise covariance and the curvature of loss function.
-Based on this indicator, two conditions are established to show which type of noise structure is superior to isotropic noise in term of escaping efficiency; \item We further justify that SGD in the context of deep neural networks satisfies these two conditions, and thus provide a plausible explanation why SGD can escape from sharp minima more efficiently, converging to flat minima with a higher probability.
-Moreover, these flat minima typically generalize well according to various works~\cite{hochreiter1997flat,keskar2016large,neyshabur2017,wu2017towards}.
+In this work, we take the first step studying the anisotropic noise of SGD and its superiority over its isotropic equivalence.
+Specifically, we study a general form of gradient-based optimization dynamics with unbiased noise, which unifies SGD and standard Langevin dynamics.
+By investigating the general dynamics, we analyze how the noise structure of SGD influences the escaping behavior from sharp minima and its regularization effects.
+Several novel analysis and empirical justifications are made as follow.

+(1) We derive a key indicator to characterize the efficiency of escaping from minima through measuring the alignment of noise covariance and the curvature of loss function.
+Based on this indicator, two conditions are established to show which type of noise structure is superior to isotropic noise in term of escaping efficiency;

+(2) We further justify that SGD in the context of neural networks satisfies these two conditions, and thus provide a plausible explanation why SGD can escape from sharp minima more efficiently, converging to flat minima with a higher probability.
+Moreover, these flat minima typically generalize well according to various works~\citep{hochreiter1997flat,keskar2016large,neyshabur2017,wu2017towards}.
 We also show that Langevin dynamics with well tuned isotropic noise cannot beat SGD, which further confirms the importance of noise structure of SGD;

-\item A large number of experiments are designed systematically to justify our understanding on the behavior of the anisotropic diffusion of SGD.
+(3) A large number of experiments are designed systematically to justify our understanding on the behavior of the anisotropic diffusion of SGD.
 We compare SGD with full gradient descent with different types of diffusion noise, including isotropic and position-dependent/independent noise.
-All these comparisons demonstrate the effectiveness of anisotropic diffusion for good generalization in training deep networks.
+All these comparisons demonstrate the effectiveness of anisotropic diffusion for good generalization in training neural networks.